gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Migration to version 3.x.x.md

 ## Analysis screen

 The new analysis screen uses the global UI customization options.
-You can discard the old screen specificcustomizations.
+You can discard the old screen specific customizations.

 ### Breaking Changes